tektechnologies/Instructor-Prep/201/class-08.md

 - Does the student have a ReadMe. file.
 It is vital to document your code correctly.
-To comunicate to other developers how your program works and what requirements there are for the application to perform correctly.
+To communicate to other developers how your program works and what requirements there are for the application to perform correctly.
 - Make sure to have, several format properties added to your page layout.
 - Is the math right?
 You should check your math outcomes.